COVID-19 & Metformin: What Diabetics Need to Know

 Metformin is the generic name for Glucophage, Glucophage XR, Glumetza, Fortamet and Riomet.
 It’s also combined with other medications to produce Glucovance, Metaglip, Avandamet, Actoplus Met, Janumet and Prandimet.
 It’s been clinically used to treat diabetes since the 1950s.
-However, over the last decade the drug been associated with health benefits beyond insulin sensitivity such as helping prevent high blood pressure, kidney disease, cardiovascular disease and high cholesterol, while reducing the risk of heart failure and recurring colon polyps.
+However, over the last decade the drug has been associated with health benefits beyond insulin sensitivity such as helping prevent high blood pressure, kidney disease, cardiovascular disease and high cholesterol, while reducing the risk of heart failure and recurrent colon polyps.
 Now, it’s credited with reducing a COVID-19 mortality risk by threefold for patients using metformin in the months leading up to a COVID-19 infection.

 Researchers at the University of Alabama at Birmingham (UAB) obtained 25,326 electronic health records (EHR) of people who were tested for COVID-19 between Feb.
 25, 2020 and June 22, 2020 from UAB Hospital.
 Of those tested, 604 were positive; 311 were African Americans.

 Records of positive tests were categorized by age, gender, race, test results, body mass index and high blood pressure.
-HbA1c levels also was analyzed.
+HbA1c levels also were analyzed.
 Diabetes medications were tracked, but only the two most common diabetes drugs – metformin and insulin – were looked at more closely.

-Results showed a disproportionally high number COVID-19 cases among African Americans and people with obesity, high blood pressure and type 2 diabetes.
+Results showed a disproportionately high number COVID-19 cases among African Americans and people with obesity, high blood pressure and type 2 diabetes.
 About 11 percent of cases were deadly and 93 percent of these deaths occurred in people over age 50.
 Besides age, being male and having high blood pressure also raised the risk of death, but not as high as type 2 diabetes did.
 An overall 67 percent of deaths in the study were among people with type 2 diabetes.
 And the association remained substantial even after factoring age, race, gender, weight and blood pressure.

-Results also suggested that individual with diabetes taking metformin before their COVID-19 diagnosis had a 33 percent higher chance of surviving COVID-19 than their peers.
+Results also suggested that individuals with diabetes taking metformin before their COVID-19 diagnosis had a 33 percent higher chance of surviving COVID-19 than their peers.
 Researchers don’t understand how metformin helps lower COVID mortality.
 Researchers questioned if metformin provided better than expected glycemic control and weight management, but blood sugar and body mass index were similar in COVID survivors with diabetes taking metformin and those who did not take metformin.

 “Other factors may play a more important role in terms of the metformin effects on outcome in the context of COVID-19” and type 2 diabetes, the researchers wrote.

 “Metformin has a lot of benefits beyond type 2 diabetes control,” says Bernard Kaminetsky, MD, medical director, MDVIP.
-“Previous studies have credited metformin preventing inflammation and clotting, which are major factors in severe COVID-19 cases.”
+“Previous studies have credited metformin with preventing inflammation and clotting, which are major factors in severe COVID-19 cases.”